USCIS Receipt: Key Points

 How Long Does It Take To Get A Receipt From USCIS?

-It typically takes 4-6 weeks to obtain a receipt notice from USCIS after filing an application or petition.
+It typically takes one month to obtain a receipt notice from USCIS after filing an application or petition such as:

 However, it could take longer based on your specific forms or location centers.

-If you are concerned about how long it’s taking to get your receipt, contact our experienced immigration attorneys who will review the status of your application or petition and determine next steps.
+If your receipt is taking longer than usual, contact an experienced immigration attorney who will review the status of your application or petition and determine your next steps.

-There are several ways to determine whether USCIS received your application, and find out the status of your case.
+There are several ways to check out the status of your case.

 1. Online